proteanhq/protean/docs/user/application/repository.rst

 Aggregates and Repositories
 ---------------------------

 Generally, every persistent Aggregate type will have a Repository.
 There is a one-to-one relationship between an Aggregate type and a Repository.
 Also, Aggregates alone have Repositories.
-While it is possible to create Repositories connected to Entities, you can simply use DAOs to accomplish the same task.
+While it is possible to create Repositories connected to Entities, you can simply use a DAO to accomplish the same task.

 Repositories and Domain concepts
 --------------------------------

-Repositories lean towards the domain side and represent domain concepts that are present in the database.
+Repositories represent domain concepts that are present in the database.
 For example, say you have a requirement of fetching adult users (over the age of 21) from the database.
-The user repository will then have a function called `get_adults` which would use underlying DTOs to make a query for `age >= 21`.
+The user repository could then have a function called `get_adults` which would use underlying Data Transfer Objects to make a query for `age >= 21`.

 .. doctest::